gagankj/installing-frappe-drive/README.md

-# Guide-to-Install-Frappe-ERPNext-in-Ubuntu-22.04-LTS
+# INSTALLING FRAPPE DRIVE

-A complete Guide to Install Frappe Bench in Ubuntu 22.04 LTS and install Frappe/ERPNext Application
+A complete Guide to Install Frappe Drive in Ubuntu 22.04 LTS.

 ### Pre-requisites